Club for Growth Action: Expenditures

 Club for Growth Action has spent millions of dollars on independent expenditures in support of candidates endorsed by the Club for Growth PAC.
 Those candidates include Ted Cruz, Pat Toomey, Jeff Flake, Tom Cotton, Chris McDaniel, Dan Sullivan, and Ben Sasse.

 In 2015, after Mike Huckabee announced he was running for the 2016 Republican presidential nomination, Club for Growth Action announced a $100,000 ad buy critical of Huckabee's tax record.

 Club for Growth Action was critical of Donald Trump's candidacy, announcing a $1 million advertising buy against his campaign in September 2015.
 In March 2016, the Club for Growth aired $1.5 million worth of anti-Trump advertisements in Florida.
 The Club for Growth Action also ran anti-Trump advertisements in Illinois and Wisconsin.
 In April 2016, Club for Growth Action announced a $1.5 million anti-Trump advertising buy in Indiana in advance of that state's presidential primary.
 The group's advertisements highlighted Trump's support for liberal policies, such as a single-payer health insurance system and tax increases.

+In the 2022 election cycle, Club for Growth Action spent a total of $81,355,585 in independent expenditures.
+These have included generating television ads against Democratic U.S. Senate candidate Cheri Beasley, Democratic U.S. Senator Catherine Cortez Masto, and Republican U.S. Senate candidate Pat McCrory.

 Funding

 Club for Growth Action used to receive in-kind contributions from the Club for Growth, but now it receives all of its funding from individual donors.
 The Center for Public Integrity gave Club for Growth Action a high transparency grade for "significant disclosure."
-Top donors to Club for Growth Action include Peter Thiel, Bob J. Perry, and Virginia James.
+Top donors to Club for Growth Action in 2022 include Jeff Yass, Richard Uihlein, and Virginia James.